DrAm33n/EDA-of-ICU-Sepsis-Patients/README.md

 ## Files Included

-- ICU_Sepsis_Dataset.xlsx – Raw Data
+- ICU_Sepsis_Dataset.xlsx – Raw dataset

-- EDA_Sepsis_ICU_Patients.ipynb - Python file with Data analysis and visualisation
+- EDA_Sepsis_ICU_Patients.ipynb – Jupyter Notebook containing data analysis and visualizations

 ## How to Use

 - Download or clone this repository
-- Open the Excel file for data reference
+- Open ICU_Sepsis_Dataset.xlsx to explore the raw dataset
-- Open ipynb file to access the data analysis and visualisation
+- Open EDA_Sepsis_ICU_Patients.ipynb in Jupyter Notebook to view the complete data analysis and visualizations